 Measurable Skill Gains.
-The SVWDB's strategic goal 3, to work to implement a system that is focused on developing essential workplace skills and executive functioning skills, is aligned with regional employer input about the 'skills gap'.
-In interviews, all employers described skills within these skill categories that new workers are lacking.
-With a common definition across all partners, with intensive service delivery focused on these skills across multiple partners, and with integration of these skills in academic and technical curriculum, this goal supports skill gains among participants.
+The SVWDB's strategic goal 3, to work to implement a system that is focused on developing essential workplace skills and executive functioning skills, is aligned with regional employer input about the 'skills gap.'
+In interviews, all employers described skills within these categories that new workers lack.
+With a common definition across all partners, intensive service delivery focused on these skills across multiple partners.
+With the integration of these skills into academic and technical curriculum, this goal supports skill gains among participants.